 ~~~

 “Joshua, you’re doing it again!”
 Someone barked at him, and Joshua realized where he was.
-He was standing behind a counter and a woman was scowling at him, her red hair adding a vicious tint to her countenance.
+He was standing behind a counter, and a woman was scowling at him, her red hair adding a vicious tint to her countenance.

-“We don’t pay you to daydream on the hour!”
+“We don’t pay you to daydream by the hour!”
 She yelled, but Joshua paid her no mind.
 His gaze shifted once more to what had caught his attention earlier: a father and son were sitting across from them, passing jabs and small laughs, all happy and gleeful like there wasn’t a care in the world.

 Joshua was much older now, in a life that seemed black and white, but that spit of memory had so much color, so much life.
-Joshua could still see his younger self in his mind’s eye, he had been joyous and daring, but that joy was now abstract, something he no longer possessed.
+Joshua could still see his younger self in his mind’s eye; he had been joyous and daring, but that joy was now abstract, something he no longer possessed.

 The doorbell rang…

-I also write episodic shorts on Medium!
+I also write episodic shorts on Medium and my Substack, you can subscribe for more!

 I look forward to hearing from you.

-1. […] 6.
+[…] 6.
 Know the best ways to Start: The biggest hurdle is to get started.
 Different writers have diverse ways of doing this.
 T.C.
 Boyle says he starts by knowing “nothing, nothing at all.
 The first line comes, and I start.”
 This may not be you.
 But how will know what works for you if you don’t practice.
 Know what works for you and stick to it.
 I have authored a comprehensive article on ways to start your novel here […]